 Advice for businesses

-• If possible, arrange for someone to check on the premises regularly.
+- Arrange for someone to check on the premises regularly, where possible.

 - Check exposed pipework for any signs of leaks.

 - Run taps and flush toilets to make sure that water in the pipes hasn't frozen.